QuintessentialOM/TemplateMod/README.md

 ﻿# Template mod
-The template mod for CE modding.
+The template mod for CE Opus Magnum modding.

 Still work in progress.